Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

-## Price to Tax Class
+## Price to tax class

 ![Price to tax class](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/PriceToTaxClass.png "[Price to tax class]")

 This extension is used to map a PIM price field attribute to a destination attribute.
 The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
 Each of this data is extracted from the price attribute by the corresponding extension.
 In this case, the tax class is mapped to the destination attribute.
+The configuration settings are only displayed if a destination attribute with the tree node data type is selected.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type     |
 |----------------------------------|--------------------------------|